Gilgamesh60/Template-matching/README.md

 i) Optical Character Recognition using PYTESSERACT : Using this we will extract details like device name,refs,lots and quantity.

-ii) Template matching : We are using template matching technique to find the coordinates of symbols based on the symbol templates.
+ii) Template matching : We are using template matching technique to find the coordinates of symbols using the symbol templates.